mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 192 - Optional Attributes/readme.md

   }
 }

-// You cannot use safely person.email()
+// You can't use safely person.email()
 // You need to check for null explicitly
 ```